aws-samples/amazon-aurora-labs-for-mysql/docs/win/apg-qpm/index.md

  SQL Hash: -2033469270, Plan Hash: -1987991358
 ```

+The **Plan Hash** is the same value when comparing the value in the list of captured plans, and the explain output: `-1987991358`.

 In addition to automatic plan capture, QPM also offers manual capture, which offers a mechanism to capture execution plans for known problematic queries.
 Capturing the plans automatically is recommended generally.
 However, there are situations where capturing plans manually would be the best option, such as:

 1. You don't want to enable plan management at the Database level, but you do want to control a few critical SQL statements only.
 2. You want to save the plan for a specific set of literals or parameter values that are causing a performance problem.

 ## 5. QPM plan adaptability with plan evolution mechanism